Inference in balanced community modulated recursive trees: Introduction

-In the BCMRT model, initially a single edge connects two nodes with time-label $1$, one of type $A$, denoted $(1,A)$, and one of type $B$, denoted $(1,B)$.
-Then, given $q\in [0,1/2]$, at each step $n\geq 2$, two new nodes with time-label $n$, one of type $A$ denoted $(n,A)$ and one of type $B$ denoted $(n,B)$, are added to the tree of size $2(n-1)$ in the following way: \begin{enumerate} \item the two nodes independently determine if they will connect to a node of their own type with probability $1-q$, or to a node of the other type with probability $q$; \item they independently choose an existing node of the type selected in step $(1)$ and connect to it, forming a BCMRT of size $2n$. \end{enumerate} Note that in this model, two nodes with the same time-label cannot be connected with edge.
-Moreover, when $q=1/2$ the community structure disappears: at each step, the two nodes independently attach to a uniformly chosen vertex in the existing tree, independently of the types.
+\begin{definition}[BCMRT$(q)$]In the BCMRT model, initially a single edge connects two nodes with time-label $1$, one of type $A$, denoted $(1,A)$, and one of type $B$, denoted $(1,B)$.
+Then, given $q\in [0,1]$, at each step $n\geq 2$, two new nodes with time-label $n$, one of type $A$ denoted $(n,A)$ and one of type $B$ denoted $(n,B)$, are added to the tree of size $2(n-1)$ in the following way: \begin{enumerate} \item the two nodes independently determine if they will connect to a node of their own type with probability $1-q$, or to a node of the other type with probability $q$; \item they independently choose an existing node of the type selected in step $(1)$ and connect to it, forming a BCMRT of size $2n$. \end{enumerate} \end{definition} Note that in this model, two nodes with the same time-label cannot be connected with edge.
+In this paper, we mainly focus on the assortative case, i.e., $q\in [0,1/2]$.
+When $q=1/2$ the community structure disappears: at each step, the two nodes independently attach to a uniformly chosen node in the existing tree, independently of the types.
 We find that the parameter $q$ vanishes asymptotically in the degree distribution of the BCMRT, as it happens in the CMRT with $p=1/2$.